NCronJob-Dev/NCronJob/docs/features/conditional-job-scheduling.md

 # Conditional Job Scheduling with OnlyIf

 Schedule jobs that only execute when specific runtime conditions are met.
-This feature allows you to control job execution based on feature flags, configuration values, cached state, or any other runtime condition—without wasting resources instantiating jobs that won't run.
+This feature allows you to control job execution based on feature flags, configuration values, cached state, or any other runtime condition - without wasting resources instantiating jobs that won't run.

 ## The Problem